 Creative Music Therapy: A Guide to Fostering Clinical Musicianship - Second Edition (4 CDs)

 PLEASE NOTE BEFORE PURCHASE: 1) The audio and video files in an epub version of this book are not playable on a PC or MAC.
 Thus, you must have an appropriate e-reader (ipad, colornook) to access the audio and video files embedded in the e-pub version.
 2) Because of the size of its files, this book is not available in Mobi.
-3) If you purchase a print version of this book on the Barcelona website, the audio/video files accompanying it will be immediately available for download from your Barcelona account.
-Once you receive the print book, you will also find instructions for downloading these files directly from our server.

 A long-awaited, contemporary revision and expansion of the classic 1977 text by Paul Nordoff and Clive Robbins that laid the foundations for the widening development of their pioneering improvisational practice of music therapy.
 It is large format book of nineteen chapters and over 500 pages yet it is a book to be listened to as much as read.
 The core of the books content is to be gained through the ear.
 The original editionthe first music therapy text to make audio recordings of therapy sessions publicly available contained one hour of recordings.
-The revised edition includes almost five hours of clinical work on four CDs.
+The revised edition includes almost five hours of clinical work.
 The 160 annotated excerpts taken from courses of improvisational music therapy with twenty-four variously disabled children present a kaleidoscopic range of creative musical-clinical phenomena.

 The book is fundamentally practical in its orientation and focuses on the application of clinical musicianship throughout.
 The recordings communicate a music-centered approach and exemplify creative dynamics and dimensions in piano and vocal technique.
 Musical proficiencies are identified.
 The implementation and effects of a wide variety of musical resources and styles are explored.
 The authors present their work in five sections: